VPN stands for “virtual private network” – a service that encrypts your Internet traffic and protects your online identity.

 Click the Quick Connect button, which will automatically select the most suitable server for you.

-NordVPN protects your Internet traffic with cutting-edge security technologies, ensuring strong and reliable encryption between your device and a VPN server.
-By default, NordVPN apps use the OpenVPN and IKEv2/IPSec protocols to guarantee the ultimate protection of your sensitive data.
+NordVPN protects you by securing your internet traffic with cutting-edge technologies.
+It ensures strong and reliable encryption between your device and a remote server.
+NordVPN apps use the OpenVPN and IKEv2/IPSec protocols to guarantee the ultimate protection of your sensitive data.

-NordVPN is based away from the EU and US jurisdictions and is not required to collect your personal data and information.
-That means nothing is recorded, monitored, stored, logged or passed to third parties.
-We cannot provide any details about your Internet activity even if you request it yourself.
+NordVPN is based away from the EU and US jurisdictions and is not required to collect your personal data.
+That means we don't keep any logs of what you do online.
+We can't provide any details about your internet activity even if you request it yourself.
 Why?
 Because we have nothing to provide.

-The CyberSec feature automatically blocks suspicious websites so that no malware or other cyber threats can infect your device.
-It also secures your device from participating in DDoS attacks even if malware has already infected it.
-In addition, CyberSec prevents intrusive online ads from loading and slowing down your browser.
+The CyberSec feature blocks suspicious websites so that no malware or other cyber threats can infect your device.
+It also protects your device from botnet control even if malware has already infected it.
+Besides, CyberSec prevents intrusive online ads from loading and slowing down your browser.

-If you need an extra high level of online security and privacy, use Double VPN to encrypt your Internet traffic not once but twice.
-It is especially relevant to journalists, political activists and bloggers working and living in countries with authoritarian governments along with high-level Internet censorship and surveillance.
+If you need an extra level of online security and privacy, use Double VPN to send your traffic through two VPN servers.
+It is especially relevant to journalists, political activists, and bloggers.
+Or anyone who works and lives in a country with high internet censorship and surveillance.

 When you connect to NordVPN, your device only uses DNS servers operated by NordVPN.
 All your DNS requests stay encrypted within the VPN tunnel.
 This way, you never have to worry about your confidential information leaking and third parties spying on it.